-Conclusion
+6 Conclusion

-In general, this method can be taken to show that biologically implausible models which assume mixed-weights do not, in principle, perform functions that cannot be performed by the brain.

-However, it is clear that direct comparisons between mixed-weight models and the mechanisms found in biological systems may be misleading.
-In particular, the magnitude and distribution of weights, and the kinds of currents observed within cells will be different in the models before and after employing this transformation.
+In general, this method can be taken to show that biologically implausible models that assume mixed weights do not in principle perform functions that cannot be performed by the brain.
+However, it is clear that direct comparisons between mixed weight models and the mechanisms found in biological systems may be misleading.
+In particular, the magnitude and distribution of weights and the kinds of currents observed within cells will be different in the models before and after employing this transformation.
 As a result, we expect the method to be particularly relevant for more explicit comparisons of models to experimental results.